 The Titulus Byzantii, or Pammachii, was consequently known at a very early date by the names of the two Martyrs (Titulus SS.
 Joannis et Pauli).
 That the two Saints are Martyrs of The Roman Church is historically certain; as to how and when their bodies found a resting-place in the house of Pammachius, under the Basilica, we only know that it certainly occurred in the 4th-Century A.D.
 The year and circumstances of their Martyrdom are likewise unknown.

-the present-day Basilica of Santi Giovanni e Paolo, Rome, Italy.
+below the present-day Basilica of Santi Giovanni e Paolo, Rome.